crtclmmnt/crtclmmnt.github.io/_posts/2026-3-28-The-Alt-Left-Pipeline.md

 That story usually ends with the new person feeling rejected, due to the understandable discomfort of the experienced organizers.
 So instead of getting a new member, the organization accidentally pushes him back to a life lived on r/Socialism.
 Instead of joining a cause, Jake decides the people involved are not revolutionary enough.

+>He wants to be in the revolution, but the revolutions he sees online don't look like boring meetings.

 But it could end better, if we were preparing people online and in life for the reality of organizing, and if organizers were grounded, present, and intentional when dealing with new people.

 The real issue is that social media does not teach people social skills, and a lot of organizers who make content are not showing the boring parts of their work.
 Social life online sets odd expectations for the real world, and you can see it in how isolated people have become.
 Political life online is even stranger, in terms of what it makes you expect from real political work.
 Someone who has lived their entire political life online will assume that debate is the highest form of praxis.
 They will assume that they must join the most revolutionary and ideologically rigorous organization in order to get anything done.